-If you are considering forming an LLC or investing in an LLC, you may be aware that it isn't unusual for legal, tax, and other business advisers to encourage their clients to incorporate in the state of Nevada by forming a Nevada LLC even if their business is located elsewhere.
+If you are considering forming an LLC (or just investing in one), you may know that it isn't unusual for legal, tax, and other business advisers to encourage their clients to incorporate in the state of Nevada by forming a Nevada LLC—even if their business is located elsewhere.

-While that may seem strange, it can be a sound strategy under the right circumstances because Nevada LLCs offer several benefits on the state level.
+While that may seem strange, it can be a sound strategy under the right circumstances, because Nevada LLCs, much like Delaware LLCs, offer several benefits on the state level.

 When you have a Nevada LLC, there are virtually no state-level taxes, including:

-Of course, if you've opted to form a Nevada LLC and reside elsewhere, with operations in another state, you may still be subject to that state's requirements depending upon how your financial and legal affairs are organized.
-Sophisticated business owners and investors, along with their advisers, understand how to navigate these waters to their own advantage.
+Of course, if you've opted to form a Nevada LLC and reside elsewhere, with operations in another state, you still may be subject to that state's requirements depending upon how your financial and legal affairs are organized.

 Furthermore, unlike other states, a Nevada LLC does not require firms to file a list of company assets.
-That means that there is no record of the assets being linked to you in any way except for your filings with the IRS at the Federal Government level, which are protected by law.
-This means that if you can avoid any other records linking you to the money, it is theoretically possible you could be a school teacher halfway across the country yet have millions tucked away in private businesses, stocks, bonds, mutual funds, and other assets in a Nevada LLC.
+That means there is no record of the assets being linked to you in any way except for your filings with the IRS, which are protected by law.
+This means it is possible you could be a schoolteacher halfway across the country yet have millions tucked away in private businesses, stocks, bonds, mutual funds, and other assets in a Nevada LLC.

 One of the main benefits of having the privacy provided by Nevada law is avoiding creditors and lawsuits.
 Aggressive attorneys can't easily target the individual owners of a specific LLC if the identity of those owners is not readily available.

 Although not specific to Nevada LLCs, using a limited liability company to conduct operations and hold investments can have a lot of unexpected benefits that might not be readily apparent.